Nikki Bella: Ambassador and Hall of Fame (2019–2023)

-On June 20, 2019, it was announced that a cyst had been found on Bella's brain, ending her in-ring career.
+On June 20, 2019, Bella ended her in-ring career after a cyst had been found on her brain.

-On the February 21, 2020, episode of SmackDown, it was announced that Nikki and her twin sister Brie would be inducted into the WWE Hall of Fame.
+On the February 21, 2020, episode of SmackDown, the Bella Twins were named for the WWE Hall of Fame Class of 2020.

-On the second night of WrestleMania 37 on April 11, 2021, Nikki, along with her sister Brie, appeared together and attacked Bayley, sending her rolling down the ramp, turning face once again in the process.
+On the second night of WrestleMania 37 on April 11, 2021, Nikki, along with her sister Brie, attacked Bayley, sending her rolling down the ramp, turning face once again in the process.

-Despite being retired, on the January 7, 2022, episode of SmackDown, Nikki was announced as a participant in the women's Royal Rumble match at Royal Rumble.
-At the namesake event on January 29, she entered at #24, eliminating Alicia Fox and Sarah Logan before she was eliminated by her sister Brie, who was also in the match.
+After being medically cleared, on the January 7, 2022, episode of SmackDown, Nikki participated in the women's Royal Rumble match at Royal Rumble on January 29; she entered at #24, eliminating Alicia Fox and Sarah Logan before being eliminated by her sister Brie, who was also in the match.
+This was the final WWE match for both sisters at the time.

-On March 14, 2023, on their podcast The Nikki & Brie Show, Nikki and Brie announced that their contracts with WWE had expired, and it was mutually agreed to not renew their contracts, as the twins wanted to start a new chapter in their lives.
+On March 14, 2023, on their podcast The Nikki & Brie Show, Nikki and Brie announced that they and WWE had mutually agreed to not renew their contracts, as the twins wanted to start a new chapter in their lives.
 They subsequently reintroduced themselves as The Garcia Twins as "Garcia" was their maiden name.

+Second return to WWE (2025–present)

+On February 1, 2025, Nikki Bella made a surprise return to WWE as the final entrant in the 2025 Women's Royal Rumble match.
+She eliminated Bayley before being eliminated by Nia Jax.
+Bella made her return to Raw on June 9 as a face, in her home state of Arizona and promoting Evolution 2, where she was interrupted and attacked by one-half of the WWE Women's Tag Team Champions, Liv Morgan.
+This was reportedly going to set up a match for Evolution, but the plans were scrapped after Morgan suffered a legitimate shoulder injury the following week.

+On the July 7 episode of Raw, Bella announced that she would enter the Evolution Battle Royal for a women's world championship match at Clash in Paris.
+At the event on July 13, Bella finished in fourth place, being eliminated by Jax.
+The next night on Raw, Bella defeated Chelsea Green in her first singles match since 2018.
+On the August 1 episode of her and her sister's podcast show Nikki and Brie, Bella revealed that she suffered an injury on the July 28 episode of Raw while battling Piper Niven during an eight-woman tag team match, with her breast implants being dislocated and then afterwards pushed down into her ribs after she received an elbow drop.
+Over the next few weeks, she started feuding with Women's Intercontinental Champion Becky Lynch.
+At Clash in Paris, Bella failed to win the title from Lynch.

+On the November 10 episode of Raw, Bella attacked Women's World Champion Stephanie Vaquer after her successful title defense against Raquel Rodriguez, turning heel for the first time since 2018.